deathgosh/Simulation/README.md

 # Simulation
-for this you will need scipy numpy and Image library of python.\n First install them browse the directory and run sorting.py
+for this you will need scipy numpy and Image library of python.<br>
+First install them browse the directory and run sorting.py